 The College currently offers two TVET courses: Hospitality Operations and Primary Industries.
 These courses count towards the HSC and, upon successful completion of their Year 12 studies, students receive a Certificate II in Hospitality (Operations) or a Certificate II in Primary Industries in addition to their Higher School Certificate.
 A maximum of two (2) units worth of TVET courses may count towards a student’s ATAR depending on the result achieved when the student sits for the optional HSC exam in these courses.

-The College also offers students the opportunity to study a variety of specialist courses at TAFE and thorough OTEN (Open Training Education Network).
-These courses provide students with skills, training and qualifications that will give them with a head start in their chosen career or further training.
+The College also offers students the opportunity to study a variety of specialist courses at TAFE and through OTEN (Open Training Education Network).
+These courses provide students with skills, training and qualifications that will give them a head start in their chosen career or further training.

 For further information about any aspect of teaching and learning at St Joseph’s College, please contact

 Mr Matthew Bookallil